hack3rs.ca network-security

 AV-10 · Cloud misconfiguration and identity abuse

-$ action: Harden cloud identities, reduce privilege scope, monitor control-plane changes, and continuously validate exposed resources and configuration drift.
+$ action: Harden cloud identities, reduce standing privilege, monitor control-plane changes continuously, and validate exposed resources and configuration drift on a regular cadence.

 1. Why Cloud Misconfiguration Risk Persists